Kim Jong-kook

 Kim Jong-kook (Korean: 김종국; born April 25, 1976) is a South Korean singer, entertainer, and actor.
 Kim debuted as a member of South Korean duo Turbo in 1995.
 The duo was considered to be one of the most popular idols in that time and sold out millions of albums in South Korea and Asia.
 Following the disbanding of the duo in 2000, Kim released his debut solo album, Renaissance, in December 2001.

-As a solo artist, Kim has received several awards, including three Golden Disk Awards, two Seoul Music Awards, two KBS Music Awards, two SBS Music Awards, two MBC Music Awards, one MBC Best 10 Music Award, one Mnet Asian Music Award, and one Melon Music Award.
+As a solo artist, Kim has received several awards, including three Golden Disc Awards, two Seoul Music Awards, two KBS Music Awards, two SBS Music Awards, two MBC Music Awards, one MBC Best 10 Music Award, one Mnet Asian Music Award, and one Melon Music Award.

 Apart from his music career, Kim established himself as an entertainer, notably through his participation in variety shows including X-man, Family Outing and gained worldwide popularity following his participation in Running Man.

-Biography
+Early life and education

-Kim was born on April 25, 1976, in Yongsan, South Korea.
+Kim was born on April 25, 1976, in Yongsan District, South Korea.
 His family consists of his parents and an older brother, who is a doctor.
-Kim attended Myeong Hak Elementary School, Shin Seong Middle High School and graduated from Hansei University in BA (music composition).
+Kim attended Myeong Hak Elementary School, Shin Seong Middle High School and graduated from Hansei University in Bachelor of Arts (music composition).
 He then obtained a master's degree from the Pop Culture Performing Arts – School of Arts Department of Dankook University.

 Career

 1995–2000: Turbo

-Kim Jong-kook first entered the Korean music industry in 1995 as a member of the duo, Turbo, which became immensely popular for their catchy music.
+Kim first entered the Korean music industry in 1995 as a member of the duo, Turbo, which became immensely popular for their catchy music.
 After the duo disbanded a few years later, he became a solo singer in 2001, mostly concentrating on ballads.

 2001–2005: Solo career and music daesang

-Kim Jong-kook had a setback after Turbo as he faced difficulties settling down as a solo artist.
+Kim had a setback after Turbo as he faced difficulties settling down as a solo artist.
 Problems like lack of songs from composers, less support from his respected agency, and also a change of taste within the fans caused his first album as a solo artist to fail.
 However, he made a successful comeback with his second album Evolution in 2004, which spawned the hit single "One Man".
 Kim then became a permanent cast member of the popular variety game show, X-Man, which further raised his popularity.

 In 2005, Kim released his third album, This Is Me.
 The album sold over 300,000 copies and became one of the best-selling albums in Korea that year.
 The lead single, "Lovable" topped various music charts, and was included in online games such as Pump It Up and Audition Online.
 Kim swept the Daesang (Artist of the Year) Award from all three major Korean TV stations, SBS, KBS, and MBC, becoming the second artist to accomplish this feat since Cho Yong-pil in the 1980s.